lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next

-Create forms for Event
-drop users event_id column?
-fix times for events
+click create event button renders form form can submit post call to server form can render new event on the dom drop users event_id column? fix times display for events
 Delete functions for events, teams and user(players) CSS and styling validations?